Shakugannotorch/snappy_10_tets/README.rst

 ============================

-This repository stores the manifold database of a complete census of all orientable cusped hyperbolic manifolds triangulizable by no more than 10 tetrahedra, and includes the source code for the Python module :code:`snappy_10_tets` which packages them up for use in SnapPy and Spherogram.
+This repository stores the manifold database of a complete census of all orientable cusped hyperbolic :math:`3`-manifolds triangulizable by no more than 10 tetrahedra, and includes the source code for the Python module :code:`snappy_10_tets` which packages them up for use in SnapPy and Spherogram.